tlwilliams895/gis-devops/docs/_sources/week08/project/index.rst.txt

 Bonus Mission
 -------------

-When you complete all of these instructions, check out the `ElasticGeo Plugin <https://github.com/ngageoint/elasticgeo>`_. is an Elasticsearch plugin that allows you to integrate Elasticsearch into Geoserver.
-The great thing is that that you can do Elasticsearch queries directly through Geoserver via WFS calls.
-Here are the setup instructions and instructions on how to make the calls. `ElasticGeo Instructions <https://github.com/ngageoint/elasticgeo/blob/master/gs-web-elasticsearch/doc/index.rst>`_
+When you complete all of these instructions, check out the `ElasticGeo Plugin <https://github.com/ngageoint/elasticgeo>`_.
+It is an Elasticsearch plugin that allows you to integrate Elasticsearch into Geoserver.
+The great thing is that you can do Elasticsearch queries directly through Geoserver via WFS calls.
+Here are the setup instructions and instructions on how to make the calls: `ElasticGeo Instructions <https://github.com/ngageoint/elasticgeo/blob/master/gs-web-elasticsearch/doc/index.rst>`_